hardspoon/better-agents/README.md

 ![](/images/cover-image.png)

-# Superagents
+# Better Agents

-Superagents is a CLI tool and a set of standards for agent building.
+Better Agents is a CLI tool and a set of standards for agent building.

 It supercharges your coding assistant (Claude Code, Cursor, Kilocode, etc), making it an expert in any agent framework you choose (Agno, Mastra, etc) and all their best practices, being able to autodiscover MCP tools to augment your agent.